dahak-metagenomics/dahak/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://github.com/dahak-metagenomics/dahak/blob/master/CONTRIBUTING.MD) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/dahak-metagenomics/dahak/blob/master/CONTRIBUTING.MD) for details on our code of conduct and the process for submitting pull requests to us.

 ## Contributors